-The Federal Law on Animal Health - The Animal Health Law grants the Secretariat of Agriculture (SAGARPA) authority to establish animal health measures to prevent the introduction of pests and diseases affecting animal health.
+The Federal Law on Animal Health- The Animal Health Law grants the Secretariat of Agriculture (SAGARPA) authority to establish animal health measures to prevent the introduction of pests and diseases affecting animal health.
 SAGARPA also has the legal authority to endorse the welfare of animals, regulate products such as feed and pharmaceuticals consumed or used by livestock, and establish best practices in livestock production, slaughter, and meat processing facilities, of which it shares this responsibility with SALUD.
 The Law also authorizes SAGARPA to promote harmonization with international standards and to enter into equivalence agreements with other countries to enable the trade of animals and animal products or by-products.
-Zoosanitary requirements to import animals, products, and by-products are available online through the Zoosanitary Requirements Module (Modulo de Consulto Requisitos Zoosanitarios de Importacion).
+Even though the Law was modified on June 7, 2012 in order to improve and enlarge its scope to cover those blindspots that the previous modification left behind, the changes were merely administrative and did not represented any substantial change in the application of its provisions.
+Zoosanitary requirements to import animals, products, and by-products are available online through the Zoosanitary Requirements Module (Modulo de Consulta Requisitos Zoosanitarios de Importacion).
 SAGARPA is also responsible for establishing a list of substances or products of which use of, or consumption by animals is prohibited, as well as determining maximum levels of contaminants.

-The Federal Law on Plant Health - The Plant Health Law authorizes SAGARPA to reduce the risks of microbiological, physical, and chemical contamination in the production of crops and to take actions to promote and protect plant health.
+The Federal Law on Plant Health -- The Plant Health Law authorizes SAGARPA to reduce the risks of microbiological, physical, and chemical contamination in the production of crops and to take actions to promote and protect plant health.
 According to this law, phytosanitary certificates are required for imports likely to host diseases or pests.
 Phytosanitary requirements to import plant, fruit, and vegetable products are available online through the Phytosanitary Requirements Module (Modulo de Requisitos Fitosanitarios).
 The online system replaced the prior method of issuing Hoja de Requisitos Fitosanitarios (HRF's) and, as with the prior system, the importer is still responsible for complying with requirements.